Simultaneous interpretation

-Simultaneous interpretation (SI) is when an interpreter translates the message from the source language to the target language in real-time.
+Simultaneous interpretation (SI) is one form of language voice translation where an interpreter translates the message from the source language to a target language in real-time, without pausing to listen to the source first.
 Unlike in consecutive interpreting, this way the natural flow of the speaker is not disturbed and allows for a fairly smooth output for the listeners.

 History

-The Nuremberg trials (1945–1946) are considered to be the official birthdate of simultaneous interpretation, however, simultaneous interpretation was invented as early as in 1926.
+The Nuremberg trials (1945–1946) are considered to be the official birthdate of simultaneous interpretation; however, simultaneous interpretation was invented as early as in 1926.
 A patent was received by an IBM employee Alan Gordon Finlay and was used sporadically before the Second World War.
 Finlay played an essential role in the design and development of SI equipment together with Edward Filene, the American businessman and philanthropist.

 In 1925, E. Filene wrote a letter to Sir.
 E. Drummond in which the concept simultaneous interpretation is used for the first time in written history.
 In this letter, E. Filene talked about his idea to use simultaneous interpretation in the League of Nations as early as April 2, 1925.
 Filene wrote to Sir.
-E. Drummond on that day:One high-quality microphone will be placed on a pedestal or stand at the speaker's location to pick up his words.
+E. Drummond on that day:"One high-quality microphone will be placed on a pedestal or stand at the speaker's location to pick up his words.
 This microphone will be connected through an amplifier to a number of headsets which will be installed in an adjoining quiet room.
 Each headset will terminate at an interpreter's booth or position in the room.
 The interpreter's booth will be provided with an ordinary telephone desk stand on which is mounted a high-quality close-talking microphone which will be connected through another amplifier to a number of headsets located at a designated section of the auditorium or meeting hall.
-The translated speech of each interpreter would follow simultaneously with the delivery of the original speech, the only delay being that of recording the speech and the ability of the interpreter to translate directly and rapidly from the stenographic notes received from the recorder.
+The translated speech of each interpreter would follow simultaneously with the delivery of the original speech, the only delay being that of recording the speech and the ability of the interpreter to translate directly and rapidly from the stenographic notes received from the recorder."